gatlin/precursor-ts/README.md

 Precursor is a small programming language which you may grow and build upon (a "precursor," if you like).

-It's more of a meta-language, though: one you might use to define a more sophisticated one on top.
-Sort of like a precursor.

 The default distribution consists of 3 components which work together "out of the box".